-The American Military Partner Association is the nation’s premier resource and support network for LGBT military partners, spouses, and their families.
-Founded by the partners of active duty servicemembers, AMPA has grown to the strength of over 20,000 members and supporters, and we are proud to be leading the effort to connect, support, honor, and serve our modern military families.
+The American Military Partner Association is the nation’s largest resource and support network for LGBT military partners, spouses, their families, and allies.
+Founded by the partners of active duty servicemembers, AMPA has grown to the strength of over 25,000 members and supporters, and we are proud to be leading the nation in education, advocacy, and support for our modern military families.

 Connecting, supporting, honoring, and serving the partners and spouses of America’s LGBT servicemembers and veterans - our nation’s modern military families.